mohsenht/Koslicki-lab-PSU/index.md

 title: Home
 ---

-# Koslicki Lab at Pennsylvania State University
+# The Koslicki Lab at Pennsylvania State University
-Koslicki lab focus on computational biology.
-We are interested in developing mathematically sound approaches...... (more description)
+The Koslicki lab focuses on computational biology.
+We are interested in developing efficient, mathematically sound approaches to extract insight from omics data.
+This puts our research squarely at the intersection of biology, mathematics, and computer science.
+We are particularly interested in the entire arc of developing computational biology methods: rigorous mathematical justification of a method, implementing the method into a tool usable by the community, applying the tool to pressing scientific problems, and finally using the results to inform further development of computational techniques.

 <div class="item2">
   <p style='text-align: center; font-size: 18px'> Recent News About Our Lab</p>